 - 1 tsp pepper

-- 4 tsp baking powder (I used 1 1/2 tsp baking powder, and 3 tsp cream of tartar as a substitute to avoid the aluminum in baking powder, or you can use THRIVE baking powder which is aluminum free)
+- 4 tsp baking powder (I use 1 1/2 tsp baking powder, and 3 tsp cream of tartar as a substitute to avoid the aluminum in baking powder, or you can use THRIVE baking powder which is aluminum free)

 - 1 tsp salt